 Careers Commission Contact

-The Boys & Girls Club of Greater Green Bay teamed up with NEW Water, the brand of the Green Bay Metropolitan Sewerage District, for a 7-day interactive, hands-on STEM Superheroes Camp, which provided instruction in science, technology, engineering, and mathematics.
+The Boys & Girls Club of Greater Green Bay teamed up with NEW Water, the brand of the Green Bay Metropolitan Sewerage District, for an interactive, hands-on STEM Superheroes Camp, which provided instruction in science, technology, engineering, and mathematics.
 NEW Water staff played the roles of “Commander Clean Water,” “Sinister Sediment,” and “Watershed Warrior Woman” whilst providing STEM curriculum that has been identified as a need for the jobs of the future.
 The camp was made possible thanks to a grant from the Central States Water Environment Association’s Wisconsin Section.

 “This partnership with NEW Water has hit on something special – we’re addressing an identified community need for more opportunities to learn STEM skills in a fun, interactive way,” said Eric VandenHeuvel, Chief Academic Officer of the Boys & Girls Club of Greater Green Bay.
 “The children have learned about the importance of water, and in particular, the role NEW Water plays in keeping our waterways clean.”

 “NEW Water is delighted to partner with the Boys & Girls Club on this exciting initiative,” said Tom Sigmund, Executive Director of NEW Water.
 “We believe that water is our most valuable resource, and we need more water champions among the younger generation.
 We’ll be sharing our Superheroes Camp curriculum with other clean water agencies in hopes that more STEM camps can happen in other communities.”

 The camp in 2017 included two new partners: The Einstein Project, and the Green Bay Water Utility.